Overview

 );

-Choose LIST partitioning for the primary partition and specify the province to filter to the corresponding partition.
-This also allows data maintenance by province.
-For the subpartition, choose HASH or KEY partitioning to distribute the read and write traffic of each province across multiple partitions, achieving load balancing.
+Choose List partitioning for the primary partition and specify provinces to prune to the corresponding partitions, enabling data maintenance at the provincial level.
+Choose Hash or Key partitioning for the subpartition to disperse read/write traffic across multiple partitions for load balancing.

--- Primary partition: LIST partitioning by province (31 provincial administrative regions)
+-- Primary partitioning: LIST partitioning by province (31 provincial administrative regions)

 CREATE TABLE social_insurance_records (